JuliaPy/PythonCall.jl/docs/src/conversion.md

 # Conversion Rules

+This page documents the rules used to convert values between Julia and Python.

 ## Julia to Python

 When a Julia object is converted to a Python one (e.g. by calling `PyObject`, by interpolating it into a `@py` command, or passing it as an argument to a Python function) the following rules are used by default.